jan-dh/md-blog/src/pages/sketch-tailwind/index.md

 ![Layer styles](./layer-styles.png)

-The plugin let's you export properties from your design so you can use them in your Tailwind configuration.
+The plugin lets you export properties from your design so you can use them in your Tailwind configuration.
 At this point the plugin picks up:
 - colors
 - font-families
 - text-sizes